-When my therapist, Emmy first suggested I should try a Turkey Christmas lunch I felt anxious and reluctant to give her a definite answer.
+When my therapist first suggested I should try a turkey Christmas lunch I felt anxious and reluctant to give her a definite answer.
 Having been a pescatarian was the one thing that had kept me in my eating disorder.
-It was something that was never challenged my therapists that I’d previously worked with, even having been in an inpatient setting.
-I subsequently pondered Emmy’s suggestion, weighing up the pros and cons and decided to give it a try, little did I know how hard it would be!
-I wrote an email to confirm and after clicking send I knew there was no turning back…Eek!
+It was something that was never challenged by therapists that I’d previously worked with, even having been in an inpatient setting.
+I subsequently pondered her suggestion, weighing up the pros and cons and decided to give it a try, little did I know how hard it would be.
+I wrote an email to confirm and after clicking send I knew there was no turning back.
 After many anxious days and sleepless nights, the day finally came.
 I spent over two hours travelling to my session trying to push the thought of it out of my mind, trying to focus on other things.
-I did however check my phone several times hoping that my session would be cancelled or hoping that Emmy might forget and I would not have to go ahead….
-No such luck!
+I did, however, check my phone several times hoping that my session would be cancelled or hoping that my therapist might forget and I would not have to go ahead but no such luck!

 My journey home was full of anxiety and fear.
 One blessing was that there was a toddler on the train who was screaming louder than my eating disorder voice.
-This helped me but I’m guessing it was not a pleasant experience for the other passengers!
-I finally arrived home and sat with my thoughts analysing the day to death!
+This helped me but I’m guessing it was not a pleasant experience for the other passengers.
+I finally arrived home and sat with my thoughts analysing the day in detail.
 My conclusion was I should focus on the positive parts of the day and not the negative/traumatic parts which my eating disorder thrives off.
 Facing my food fears never seems to be as bad as my mind makes out they are going to be.
 Was I proud of my achievements?
-Honestly….
-Not really, the achievement did not seem big enough to celebrate.
+Honestly, not really, the achievement did not seem big enough to celebrate.
 One day I may feel differently about this experience.

 My advice to anyone who has changed their food preferences due to their eating disorder would be to question whether you actually want to be a vegetarian/vegan.
 Try speaking openly and honestly to a therapist or nutritionist about why this is.
 They will be able to help you work through whether you are restricting what you eat for authentic reasons or whether it is part of your eating disorder and stopping you moving forward into freedom.